 Section B

-The table 2 shows all questions asked in the survey regarding the 21 European Statements of Hospital Pharmacy from Sections 1, 3 and 4, and where applicable, the overall percentage of participants who gave a ‘positive response’ to the question.
+Table 2 shows all questions asked in the survey regarding the 21 European Statements of Hospital Pharmacy from Sections 1, 3 and 4, and where applicable, the overall percentage of participants who gave a ‘positive response’ to the question.
 Whenever a participant gave a negative response to a question, there was usually a follow up question of ‘What is preventing this?’

 Questions where less than 50% of participants gave a positive response have been highlighted in orange, and questions where more than 75% of participants gave a positive response have been highlighted in grey.
 The table shows generally the highest level of implementation in Section 3 (production and compounding), where all questions got over two thirds of positive responses.
 The results in Section 1 (Introductory Statements and Governance) showed mixed results.
-The lowest number of positive responses appeared in Section 4 (Clinical Pharmacy Services), where most of first level questions got around 50% of positive responses and less.
+The lowest number of positive responses appeared in Section 4 (Clinical Pharmacy Services), where most first level questions got around 50% positive responses or less.